lenniecottrell/100Days-r2/README.md

   <summary>Day 31: July 1, 2022</summary>

   #### Things I accomplished today:
+  - I jumped back into the book app today.
+It took a minute to get my brain back in the mode but eventually I got into it again.
+Daily work will be helpful
   #### Things I want to focus on tomorrow:
+  - Keep working on reorganizing the data to make it easier to use and more "react-like"
+  - Keep working on dispoalying the data as a selectable card
   #### Notes/Learnings
+  - I'm super stuck on this, and being stuck sucks.
+I'll keep working at it until I get it.

 </details>
 <details>